-The podium at the rear of the site slopes one story to the street, where a major vehicular entry provides access into the recessed atrium court.
+The podium at the rear of the site slopes one story to the street, where a major vehicular entry provides access to the recessed atrium court.
 The larger podium on the riverside slopes two stories down to the boulevard.
-A second vehicular drop off is on this podium at the front building face.
+A second vehicular drop-off is on this podium at the front building face.
 As the garden slopes away from the tower, stepped water features create visual and aural interest.
 Halfway down the garden, a light well opens to a courtyard below that is viewed from the cafeteria at the lower level.
-Stepped fountains in the courtyard and a grove of Madagascar almond trees can be viewed from the cafeteria or from the pedestrian bridges on the podium above.
+Stepped fountains in the courtyard and a grove of Madagascar almond trees can be viewed from the cafeteria or the pedestrian bridges on the podium above.
 Camphor and Golden Rain orchards serve as street trees.

 The generous open space around the tower gives it distinction in a dense urban context, and plays a major role in accomplishing the vision of the owner: a total “green” development.
 Conceived before LEED accreditation, this was the first green roof envisioned and built by a private party in Taipei.